team-mayes/atesa/docs/getting_started.rst

 Beyond the installation of ATESA itself and the creation of the configuration file, the only other step required before performing simulations is to provide the program with the necessary input files and batch script templates for those simulations.
 ATESA looks for two directories:

-* 'input_files', which contains input files for various types of Amber simulations; and
+* 'input_files', which contains input files for various types of simulations; and
-* 'templates', which contains files formatted for use as templates, mostly batch scripts
+* 'templates', which contains batch script files formatted for use as templates

 ATESA comes packaged with examples of both of these directories, located inside the 'atesa/data' directory in the ATESA installation folder.
 The contents of these directories will be used by ATESA by default, although the user can specify other directories instead (see :ref:`FilePathSettings`).
 Note that the default scripts are certainly **not** appropriate for any given user's needs; they are provided as examples only.
 It is suggested that the user take a look at these files and the following documentation on this page before beginning to construct their own versions, in order to better understand what each file is for.